alexej-schelle/Idr-Web-Spiders/README.md

 - A data map of your company network and relations for search engines in order to idealise your search engine results' network environment.

-In order to start IDR for Web Crawlers, simply insert the following Java Script Code of IDR for Web Crawlers to the header section of your web page and ask for development and activation of your IDR at support@krealix.de.
+In order to start IDR for Web Spiders, simply insert the following Java Script Code of IDR for Web Spiders to the header section of your web page and ask for development and activation of your IDR at support@krealix.de.

 <script type="text/javascript" src="<a href="http://www.krealix.de/yourdomainname/idr_web_crawlers.js">http://www.krealix.de/yourdomainname/idr_web_crawlers.js</a>"></script>

 <p>

-For natural persons, IDR for Web Crawlers developed by krealix.de is free.
+For natural persons, IDR for Web Spiders developed by krealix.de is free.
 For enterprises, a small amount of 99.00 Euro per year is charged.

 Copyright 2021,
 KREALIX.DE.